 Public meetings were held during the drafting stage of the planning process and prior to plan approval, to encourage public review of, and comment on the plan.
 In addition, individual citizen surveys were given to each participating jurisdiction to solicit input into the planning process (See Appendix A "Forms").
-This survey was also posted to the LTADD website for easy access by the entire region.
-The individual surveys could be completed by those people unable to attend local or public meetings, and vastly expanded opportunities for input from the general public.
+This survey was also posted to the LTADD Facebook Page for easy access by the entire region.
+The individual surveys could be completed by those people unable to attend local or public meetings, and vastly expanded opportunities for input from the public.
 In addition, direct access to plan drafts provided residents of the region with the opportunity to learn about local risks, and the strategies developed to mitigate them.
-Table 3.2.2.1 outlines meetings held throughout the planning and review process.
+Table 3.2.2.1 outlines the initial meetings held with cities and counties to review the plan update and gather information.